aprilsong-db/dbt-databricks-airflow/README.md

 ### `dbt_streaming_dag`
 ![Alt text](image-2.png)
 Trigger once data has started landing in your S3 bucket.
-All new files available at run time will be ingested into bronze tables using dbt streaming tables.
+All new files available at run time will be ingested into bronze tables using [dbt streaming tables](https://docs.getdbt.com/reference/resource-configs/databricks-configs#materialized-views-and-streaming-tables) .

 ## Shut Down
 To shut down Airflow, run